Background and activities

 - 2009- Member of the Editorial Board, Signal Processing (EURASIP/Elsevier Journal).

-He has supervised 8 doctoral candidates, and 10 MSc candidates.
+He has supervised nine and is currently supervising six doctoral candidates; and 10 MSc candidates.